juancarlosgt/ToDoApp/README.md

 <p align="center">
   <b>The members of this project are:</b><br>
-  Shirley Guadalupe Celis Delgado - 1152212 - ShirleyGuadalupe<br>
+  Shirley Guadalupe Celis Delgado - 1152212<br>
-  Marianella Herrera Rondón - 1151495 - MarianellaHerrera<br>
+  Marianella Herrera Rondón - 1151495<br>
-  Juan Carlos González Torres - 1152184 - juancarlosgt
+  Juan Carlos González Torres - 1152184
 </p>

+## Steps to properly run the project

+1. **Create a virtual environment using the following command**: Open a terminal or command prompt and navigate to your project location.
+Run the following command to create a new virtual environment named 'venv':

+    ```bash
+    python -m venv venv
+    ```

+2. **Install the dependencies with the following command**:

+    ```bash
+    pip install -r requirements.txt
+    ```

+3. **To run the project, use the following command**:

+    ```bash
+    python manage.py runserver
+    ```

+## Installing Django in a Virtual Environment
 In this project, we use Django as our web development framework.
 Below, you will find the necessary steps to install Django in a virtual environment.

-## Installing Django in a Virtual Environment

 To keep our project dependencies separate from the main system, we will use a virtual environment.
 Make sure you have Python installed on your system before you begin.